Alabama

 |

-Statute directs the secretary of state to adopt rules defining a valid vote.
+Statute directs the secretary of state to adopt rules defining a valid vote and provides that a majority of counting board members must agree upon a voter’s intent for the vote to be valid.
 Administrative rules contained detailed directions for determining a valid vote.

 |